 Witney Mills CC is a an ECB Clubmark club.
 Clubmark is an accreditation scheme that shows that a club is sustainable, well run and provides the right environment for its members.
 The club provides junior cricket for children from the age of five to 19.

-Membership is £45 per year and coaching runs for most age groups from late April until the schools break up for the summer.
+Coaching runs for most age groups from late April until the schools break up for the summer.
 When the demand is there from the kids (almost always) coaching can go on through the summer holidays, although this depends on the availability of individual coaches.

 We stream players on ability as well as age, which means they can play hardball when they are accomplished and confident enough.

 girls & boys in YEAR 3 & below

 The cricketing journey for our boys and girls starts with All Stars softball sessions for fives to eights.
 These are held on a Thursday (5pm to 6pm).